Feodosia: Modern Feodosia

 Modern Feodosia is a resort city with a population of about 69,000 people.
 It has beaches, mineral springs, and mud baths, sanatoria, and rest homes.
 Apart from tourism, its economy rests on agriculture and fisheries.
 Local industries include fishing, brewing and canning.
 As with much of the Crimea, most of its population is ethnically Russian; the Ukrainian language is infrequently used.
 In June 2006, Feodosia made the news with the 2006 anti-NATO protests.

 While most beaches in the Crimea are made of pebbles, in the Feodosia area there is a unique Golden Beach (Zolotoy Plyazh) made of small seashells which stretches for some 15 km.

 The city is sparsely populated during the winter months and most cafes and restaurants are closed.
 Business and tourism increase in mid-June and peak during July and August.
-As in the other resort towns of the Crimea, the tourists come mostly from the C.I.S. countries of the former Soviet Union.
+As in the other resort towns of the Crimea, the tourists come mostly from the Commonwealth of Independent States countries of the former Soviet Union.

 Feodosia was the city where the seascape painter Ivan Aivazovsky lived and worked all his life, and where general Pyotr Kotlyarevsky and the writer Alexander Grin spent their declining years.
 Popular tourist locations include the Aivazovsky National Art Gallery and the Genoese fortress.